mockoon/mockoon.com/content/mock-samples/giphy.md

 ---
 title: Giphy API mock sample
-excerpt: Start working with Giphy API faster than ever with this ready to use sample for Mockoon
+excerpt: Start mocking Giphy API in no time with this ready to use sample for Mockoon
 meta:
   title: Giphy API mock sample
-  description: Start working with Giphy API faster than ever with this ready to use sample for Mockoon
+  description: Start mocking Giphy API in no time with this ready to use sample for Mockoon
 image: giphy.png
 imageAlt: Mockoon and Giphy logos side by side
 order: 110